rkiel/npm-power-config/README.md

 }
 ```

 The ability to change the structure of the output configuration file rests in the command-line options specified.
-First, simply specify the example file.
+The first output structure is done by simply specifying the example file.

 `npm run power-config -- -x examples/json/environments1.example.json`